trapexit/mergerfs/mkdocs/docs/config/passthrough.md

 * default: `off`
 * arguments:
     * `off`: Passthrough is never enabled.
-    * `ro`: Only enable passthrough when file opened for reading only.
+    * `ro`: Only enable IO passthrough when file opened for reading only.
-    * `wo`: Only enable passthrough when file opened for writing only.
+    * `wo`: Only enable IO passthrough when file opened for writing only.
-    * `rw`: Enable passthrough when file opened for reading, writing, or both.
+    * `rw`: Enable IO passthrough when file opened for reading, writing, or both.

 In [Linux 6.9](https://kernelnewbies.org/Linux_6.9#Faster_FUSE_I.2FO)
 a IO passthrough feature was added to FUSE.
 Typically `mergerfs` has